Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 CentOS ROOT directory, so you see your CentOS password file, not

-command now and note the familiar list of file systems,
+the LiveCD password file.df command now and note the familiar list of file systems,

-mounted on the ROOT and sdb1
+with sda1 mounted on the ROOT and sdb1 mounted on /home, etc.

-command hides the /mnt/sysimage
+chroot command hides the /mnt/sysimage mount point and

 makes it look like the real ROOT directory as long as we stay

-shell.All programs you run from this
+in this chroot shell.All programs you run from this

-now refers to your CentOS password file, not the Rescue CD password file.You could fix a broken MBR with the command
+chrootshell will behave as if they used your CentOS file system as the ROOT.
+The file name/etc/passwdnow refers to your CentOS password file, not the Rescue CD password file.You could fix a broken MBR with the command

-at this point, or do any other repairs to your CentOS Linux file system.
+grub-installat this point, or do any other repairs to your CentOS Linux file system.

-shell you are running, pathnames work as if your
+In the chroot shell you are running, pathnames work as if your

 CentOS machine were running.
 Everything works as expected.

-Confirm that you can now see your two livecd_*.txt
+Confirm that you can now see your two livecd_*.txt files in your

 usual CentOS sysadmin Base Directory using its usual path with